Austin layoff: keep the FIRE plan or reset?

 • Reset timeline cuts the savings load to $3.2k/mo (about $1,100/mo less than the FIRE push) and retires at 58.
 The safe spend only drops to $6,990/mo, so delaying FIRE by three years buys nearly the same guardrail while giving the persona more recovery time.

-• Rebuild first keeps savings at $1.5k-$3.6k/mo until age 59, earns $709k of pre-retirement interest, and still ends with $821k at age 90.
+• Rebuild first starts with the gentlest saving pace and only turns more aggressive later, yet it still earns $709k of pre-retirement interest and ends with $821k at age 90.
 Safe spend is $6,663/mo versus a $6,000 plan, so this branch shows how a calmer cadence can work if you accept a later retirement.

 Compare the variants →